-Davis’ higher education experience includes serving as a member of the University of Wisconsin System Board of Regents from 1987 to 1994, and as a former chairman of the board of trustees of Carnegie Mellon University, of which he is a life member.
-A native of Pittsburgh, Pa., Davis earned a bachelor of science in electrical engineering from Carnegie Mellon University in 1965, and an M.B.A. in finance from the University of Chicago in 1967.
-He is a member of the board of directors of General Motors and Union Pacific Corp., and serves on the Electric Power Research Institute (EPRI) board and on the advisory board of the Institute of Nuclear Power Operations (INPO) along with numerous professional associations and civic organizations.
-He is a former member of the U.S. Olympic Committee Board (2004-2008) and the University of Chicago Board of Trustees.
+A native of Pittsburgh, Pa., Davis earned a B.S. in electrical engineering from Carnegie Mellon University and an M.B.A. in finance from the University of Chicago.
+He is on the board of directors of General Motors, Union Pacific Corp. and the Public Broadcasting System.
+He is on the advisory board of the Institute of Nuclear Power Operations (INPO) and a member of the National Academy of Sciences roundtable on community resilience.
+He is a former member of the U.S. Olympic Committee Board and has served on the boards of numerous community based organizations.

 Mr. Davis currently serves on the PBS Finance and Corporate Support Advisory committees, and on the Strategic Planning Advisory Group.